katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 CMS open data is most commonly accessed "streaming" during the analysis job runtime, but the data files can be downloaded with a https download if desired.

 ## Your data

+> ## Your open data?
+>
+> - What kind of open data would you provide?
+> - Are they yours or from a research collaboration?
+> - Are these data usable in another study than yours?
+> - Are these data usable in another context than yours?
+>
+{: .discussion}

 {% include links.md %}